Amnaikram/ViT-CAMNet-Model-/README.md

 ## About

-Diabetic Retinopathy (DR) is a common complication of diabetes mellitus, which causes lesions on the retina that effect vision.
+Diabetic retinopathy (DR) is a leading problem throughout the world and many people are losing their vision because of this disease.
+It is a common complication of diabetes mellitus, which causes lesions on the retina that effect vision.
 If it is not detected early, it can lead to blindness.

 <p align = "center">
 <img align="center" src="diabetic-retinopathy vs healthy.jpg" alt="Original Dataset"/>